drhsqlite/fossil-mirror/www/json-api/api-wiki.md

 curb potential abuse, its use is restricted to those with "k" access rights.

+The `POST.payload` property must be either:

+1) A string containing Fossil wiki markup.

+2) An Object with a `body` property holding the text to render and a `mimetype` property describing the wiki format:
+   `text/x-fossil-wiki` (the default), `text/x-markdown`, or
+   `text/plain`.
+Any unknown type is treated as `text/x-fossil-wiki`.

-The `POST.payload` property must be a string containing Fossil wiki markup.
-The response payload is also a string, but contains the HTML-processed form of the string.
+The response payload is a string containing the rendered page.
 Whether or not "all HTML" is allowed depends on site-level configuration options, and that changes how the input is processed.

 Note that the links in the generated page are for the HTML interface, and will not work as-is for arbitrary JSON clients.
 In order to integrate the parsed content with JSON-based clients the HTML will probably need to be post-processed, e.g. using jQuery to fish out the links and re-map wiki page links to a JSON-capable page handler.

-**TODO**: Update this to accept the other two wiki formats (which didn't exist when this API was implemented): markdown and plain text (which gets HTML-ized for preview purposes).
-That requires changing the payload to an object, perhaps simply submitting the same thing as `/json/save`.
-There's no reason we can't support both call forms.

 <a id="todo"></a>